Peru does locate on the west-central coast of South America, with an area of 1’285.215 km² and 28 million inhabitants.

 Domestic flights from/to the city of Cusco

-Important highways connect Cusco with the main cities of the south of Peru that communicate it with Lima – Nazca, Arequipa and Puno, and Puerto Maldonado.
+Important highways connect Cusco with the main cities in south Peru, which communicate with Lima—Nazca, Arequipa, Puno, and Puerto Maldonado.

 From Cusco, there are train services to Machu Picchu and Puno.